ComradeKeys/kc_lib/README.md

 # kc_lib
-Library of standalone functions that handles OpenGL and OpenAL-soft
+Library of standalone functions that handles OpenGL and libogg/libvorbis